15 Jan Fasting Health Benefits – Should You Fast?

 Fasting also showed an increased production of BDNF (brain derived neurotrophic factor), which increases the resistance of neurons becoming dysfunctional.This ultimately protects us from neurodegenerative diseases.

 Fasting for long periods of time isn’t for everyone.
 I do believe we should always aim for an overnight fast, so after you eat dinner that would be your final meal of the day and wake up and eat breakfast 12-13 hours later.

-If you aren’t sleeping good or super stressed out, I wouldn’t put your body through fasting.
+If you aren’t sleeping good or super stressed out, I wouldn’t put your body through this.
 That could making fasting into a negative thing and put more stress on the body.
-If you’re interested in fasting, you have to make sure that you’re getting the right amount and quality sleep and your stress levels aren’t chronically high.
+If you’re interested in it, you have to make sure that you’re getting the right amount and quality sleep and your stress levels aren’t chronically high.

 For some people, especially women and our hormones, it’s best just to fast a couple times throughout the week.
 Doing it for long periods of times every single day can make our hormones a little wonky or thrown out of wack, so to prevent that dial back the amount of days that you fast.

 It’s also NOT recommended for women who are nursing or pregnant either.
 If you’re wanting to fast for longer periods of time and have a health condition, always check with your doctor.